Eva González (Mexican footballer): Club career

+Club América (2020–2023)

 González signed her first professional contract with Club América of the Liga MX Femenil in July 2020.
+González made her professional debut with América on 3 September 2020 in a match against Necaxa for matchday 4 of the Guardianes 2020 tournament.

 International career

 González made her senior debut for Mexico on 5 September 2022 in a friendly match against New Zealand.